How can I troubleshoot high latency on an Amazon DynamoDB table?

 Consider one or more of the following strategies to reduce latency:

-- Reduce the distance between the client and the DynamoDB endpoint: If you have globally dispersed users, consider using global tables.
-With global tables you can specify the AWS Regions where you want the table to be available.
+- Reduce the distance between the client and DynamoDB endpoint: If you have globally dispersed users, consider using global tables.
+With global tables, you can specify the AWS Regions where you want the table to be available.
 This can significantly reduce latency for your users.
 Also, consider using the DynamoDB gateway endpoint to avoid traffic across the internet.

-- Use caching: If your traffic is read heavy, consider using a caching service such as DynamoDB Accelerator (DAX).
-DAX is a fully managed, highly available, in-memory cache for DynamoDB that delivers up to a 10x performance improvement—from milliseconds to microseconds—even at millions of requests per second.
+- Use caching: If your traffic is read heavy, consider using a caching service, such as Amazon DynamoDB Accelerator (DAX).
+DAX is a fully managed, highly available, in-memory cache for DynamoDB that delivers up to a 10x performance improvement, from milliseconds to microseconds, even at millions of requests per second.

 - Send constant traffic or reuse connections: When you're not making requests, consider having the client send dummy traffic to a DynamoDB table.
-Alternatively, you can reuse client connections or use connection pooling.
-All of these techniques keep internal caches warm, which helps keep latency low.
+Or, you can reuse client connections or use connection pooling.
+All these techniques keep internal caches warm that helps keep latency low.